ML | Multiple Linear Regression using Python

 As we know in the Multiple Regression Model we use a lot of categorical data.
-Using Categorical Data is a good method to include non-numeric data into respective Regression Model.
-Categorical Data refers to data values which represent categories-data values with the fixed and unordered number of values, for instance, gender(male/female).
+Using Categorical Data is a good method to include non-numeric data into the respective Regression Model.
+Categorical Data refers to data values that represent categories-data values with the fixed and unordered number of values, for instance, gender(male/female).
 In the regression model, these values can be represented by Dummy Variables.

-Dummy Variable Trap –
+Dummy Variable Trap:

 The Dummy Variable Trap is a condition in which two or more are Highly Correlated.
 In the simple term, we can say that one variable can be predicted from the prediction of the other.
-The solution of the Dummy Variable Trap is to drop one the categorical variable.
+The solution of the Dummy Variable Trap is to drop one of the categorical variables.
 So if there are m Dummy variables then m-1 variables are used in the model.